Easter in Paris 2026 – A Celebration Of Springtime & Food

 You may be able to participate in an Easter egg hunt at the Paris Zoo — Parc Zoologique de Paris.
 Children will try their luck to find hidden eggs and trade them in for real chocolate eggs.
 Check the website for details.

-Where to Celebrate Easter Mass & Passover
+Where to Attend Easter Mass & Passover

 Sainte-Etienne-du-Mont